A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Women’s Law Forum (WLF)

 The Women's Law Forum is one of the oldest and largest law student organizations at the University of Oregon School of Law.
-The purpose of the Women's Law Forum is to provide just that: a forum for women in the law school.
-Through programming and fellowship, we are committed to supporting women and other historically minoritized members of our law student community.
+The purpose of WLF is to provide a forum for women in the law school.
+Through the organization of on-campus events and fundraisers, WLF provides students with opportunities to network with legal professionals as well as learn about social and legal issues that affect women in the legal profession.
 WLF is dedicated to actively promoting equality and the fair treatment of women in the legal profession and in society as a whole.